corinagum/WebChat-release-testing/common/customizations/override-localization.md

 ## Steps to test override localization

 - Observe the placeholder for the send box
-   - Should see "Write something in ja-JP"
+   - Should see "Write something in vi-VN"